 For the Mvoti River all scenarios considered were deemed to be positive.
 For the Mvoti estuary Scenario Group B and D were negative with the others either neutral or positive.
 For the Lovu River all scenarios were either neutral or marginally positive.
 The same applies to the uMngeni system.
-For the uMkhomazi River Scenario (Sc) MK21 was marginally positive, while Sc MK22, MK32 and MK42 were marginally negative.
+For the Mkomazi River Scenario (Sc) MK21 was marginally positive, while Sc MK22, MK32 and MK42 were marginally negative.
 Scenario MK2 was the most negative.
-For the estuary Scenario Group A (Sc 2 and 4 in terms of river assessment) were negative while Scenario Group Sc C (Sc2 2, 23 and 42 in terms of the river assessment), D (Sc 31 in terms of river assessment), and E (Sc 32, 33 in terms of the river assessment) were considered to be largely neutral.
-Scenario Group B (Sc 21 and 41) + modification and G and H were positive.
+For the estuary Scenario Group A were negative while Scenario Group Sc C, D, and E were considered to be largely neutral.
+Scenario Group Sc 21, 41 + modification and G and H were positive.